discdiver/prefect-mlops-zoomcamp/README.md

 ## Install packages

-In a conda environment, install all package dependencies with
+In a conda environment with Python 3.10.12 or similar, install all package dependencies with

 ```bash
 pip install -r requirements.txt